My Own Private Idaho: Development

 Van Sant showed the script to a 20th Century Fox executive who liked Shakespeare.
 Eventually, he toned down the Shakespearean elements and modernized the language.
 Van Sant was also working on a "My Own Private Idaho" short story that he intended to film.
 Twenty-five pages long, it concerned two Latino characters on the Portland streets who go in search of their parents and travel to a town in Spain.
 One falls in love with a girl and leaves the other behind.
 Van Sant had another script, The Boys of Storytown, containing the Mike and Scott characters, as well as Hans and Bob; Van Sant wanted to make the film but felt the script was unfinished.
 Ultimately, while editing Drugstore Cowboy, he combined the scripts for Modern Days and Storytown with the "Idaho" short story.

 Initially, no studio would finance the film because of its controversial and offbeat subject matter.
 After Drugstore Cowboy received favorable critical raves and awards, studios started to show some interest, but they all wanted revisions.
 Frustrated, Van Sant attempted to make the film on a shoestring budget with a cast of actual street kids, including Michael Parker and actor Rodney Harvey, who was going to play Scott.

-Van Sant faced the problem of casting the two central roles.
-He decided to send the script to the agents of Keanu Reeves and River Phoenix, figuring that their agents would reject the script.
+When casting the two central roles, Van Sant sent the script to the agents of Keanu Reeves and River Phoenix, assuming that their agents would reject the script.
 Reeves's agent was amenable to the project, but Phoenix's would not even show it to him.
-Not to be deterred, Van Sant got the idea for Reeves to personally deliver the film treatment to Phoenix at his home in Florida.
-Reeves did so over the Christmas holidays, riding his 1974 Norton Commando motorcycle from his family home in Canada to the Phoenix family ranch in Micanopy, Florida, outside Gainesville.
-Reeves was no stranger to River Phoenix or his family, having worked previously with River on Lawrence Kasdan's I Love You to Death and with his brother Joaquin Phoenix and girlfriend Martha Plimpton on Ron Howard's Parenthood.
-After reading the treatment, Phoenix agreed to play Scott, but since Van Sant had already cast Reeves in the role, they had to convince River to take the edgier role of the drug-addicted hustler Mike.
+Van Sant had the idea to get Reeves to personally deliver the film treatment to Phoenix at his home in Florida.
+Reeves did so during the winter holiday season, riding his 1974 Norton Commando motorcycle from his family home in Canada to the Phoenix family ranch in Micanopy, Florida.
+Reeves had worked previously with Phoenix on Lawrence Kasdan's I Love You to Death and with his brother Joaquin Phoenix and girlfriend Martha Plimpton on Ron Howard's Parenthood.
+After reading the treatment, Phoenix agreed to play Scott, but since Van Sant had already cast Reeves in the role, they had to convince River to take the edgier role of Mike.
 Van Sant promised not to make either actor do anything embarrassing.
-He got an offer of $2 million from an outside investor but when he put off production for nine months so that Phoenix could make Dogfight, the investor and his money disappeared.
-Producer Laurie Parker shopped the script around and, at the time, New Line Cinema was in the process of branching out into producing arthouse films and decided to back Van Sant's vision with a $2.5 million budget.
+He got an offer of $2 million from an outside investor, but when he delayed production for nine months so that Phoenix could make Dogfight, the investor pulled out.
+Producer Laurie Parker shopped the script around; at the time, New Line Cinema was in the process of branching out into producing arthouse films and decided to back Van Sant's vision with a $2.5 million budget.
 In a 2012 interview, Kiefer Sutherland said that he declined Van Sant's offer to star in the lead role because he wanted to go skiing, a decision he has said he regrets.